gobicycle/bicycle/threat_model.md

 - T: TON balance shift between deposit side and hot wallet side
 - S: use service withdrawal of Jettons from TON deposit wallet only with zero or near-zero TON balance
 - D: warning about this behavior in technical_notes file for method description

+#### Setting the value to "expired" without taking into account the allowable delay
+- P: It is impossible to absolutely precisely synchronize in time with the blockchain, so there is an allowable time delay value.
+If you get into this gap, the "expired" may be incorrectly set.
+- T: double spending for external withdrawals or unnecessary internal withdrawals
+- S: check expiration taking into account time delay
+- D: check expiration taking into account time delay